 5574 Lacy Rd.

 Originally near the NW corner of Fish Hatchery and Lacy Roads, the Dogtown School, so named because dogs visited the local butcher who threw out unwanted bones, was later relocated ½ mile north and called the Fish Hatchery School.
-In 1919 a new building was built at the original site.
+In 1919 a new building was built.
 This building burned in 1937.
 A third building was constructed after the fire.
 In 1989 the original school building was moved to 5443 Whalen Road and restored by the Gorman family.
+Read more

 6048 McKee Rd.